-I heard a rumor than you cannot broil with the CornuFe, but that is not the case.
+I heard a rumor that you cannot broil with the CornuFe, but that is not the case.
 The Cornufe features two ovens, one of which has 7 settings to choose from.
 It offers a convection broiling setting as well as a browning setting, both are fantastic.

 Does a French Range require gas or electrical power?

 The short answer is: both.
-The range is a gas & electrical powered.
+The range is both gas & electrical powered.
 The ovens are powered with electricity, and the cook top is powered with gas.
 If you are remodeling, this shouldn't be a problem because you can ask your contractor to make sure that gas and electric power is available for the stove; however, if you are simply replacing an old stove and do not have gas already installed, this may be a bit of a problem for you.

 What is the cooking power of a French Range?